 19. The Government has managed to keep expenditure growth mostly within budget targets.
 Consequently, total (current and capital) expenditure as a percentage of GDP fell from over 16% in 2002/03 to 14.2% in 2005/06 and is estimated to remain the same in 2006/07.
 The Government was able to reduce the proportion of debt servicing as a percentage of GDP by retiring some of its more expensive debt and as a consequence of lower interest rates.
 However, non-plan expenditure remains significant due to defence, wages and pension payments.29 With regard to plan expenditure, the Government consolidated its spending on the eight flagship schemes (allocations budgeted to rise by 43% in 2006/07).30 Despite the above, the Government needed to resort to quasi-fiscal measures to meet the revenue deficit target, most notably the oil bonds that financed a portion of the oil subsidy, as well as including privatization/disinvestment receipts as current revenue.
 Additionally, the Government has discontinued loan assistance to state governments to finance their annual plans as recommended by Twelfth Finance Commission; these loans are now to be raised directly by the states.
-As a result, capital expenditure as a percentage of GDP (Table I.4) has declined since 2004/05.
+As a result, capital expenditure as a percentage of GDP has declined from 3.0% in 2002/03 to 1.8% in 2006/07 (Table I.1).

 20. The central and state governments guarantee loans to meet some of their capital expenditures as well as to ensure food security.
+Contingent liabilities of the Government and the states came down b Includes direct and indirect taxes as well as taxes of Union Territories and "other" taxes.

-Contingent liabilities of the Government and the states came down from 11.5% in 2002 to 9.9% in 2005 due to: a reduction in the states issuing guarantees, and an annual cap of 0.5% of GDP on central government guarantees (stipulated in the FRBM).
+29 Plan expenditure is incurred on account of the government projects/schemes under the five-year plans; non-plan expenditure includes other budgetary spending, such as defence, subsidies salaries, pensions, and debt servicing from 11.5% in 2002 to 9.9% in 2005 due to: a reduction in the states issuing guarantees, and an annual cap of 0.5% of GDP on central government guarantees (stipulated in the FRBM).